Wedding Dress Shopping Timeline

 Select Your Shoes

-No one needs to tell you to go shoe shopping twice, but this time take the height of your heel into consideration (not just how fabulously stylish those stilettos look).
+Take the height of your heel into consideration (not just how fabulously stylish those stilettos look).
 You'll be on your feet for most of the day, so make sure your toes can handle it.

-3 months to go
+3 Months to Go

 Have Your First Fitting